HMS Phoenix (1694)

-HMS Phoenix was built as a fireship as part of the 1693-94 programme of Fireships.
+HMS Phoenix was built as a fireship as part of the 1693–94 programme of Fireships.
 After her commissioning she spent time in the English Channel then joined the Fleet for the Battle of Vigo Bay followed by the Battle of Velez-Malaga.
-She went aground in the Scillies Island and was salved.
+She went aground in the Isles of Scilly and was salvaged.
 While laid up at Plymouth in 1708 was rebuilt as a 24-gun sixth rate.
 After recommissioning she spent her time in Home Waters, North America and the West Indies.
 She was rebuilt again in 1727 before finally being sold in 1744.

 Phoenix was the seventh named ship since it was used for a 20-gun ship purchased in 1546, rebuilt in 1558 and sold in 1573.

 Construction

 She was ordered as a fireship on 16 November 1693 to be built under contract by John Gardner & John Dalton of Rotherhithe.
 She was launched on 16 March 1694.